MinecraftMachina/ManyMC/README.md

 ## Supported versions

 All stable Minecraft versions from `1.6.4` to `1.18` have been tested and work great.
-Version `1.5.2` and before will have inverted colors and choppy performance.
+Version `1.5.2` and before suffer from inverted colors and choppy performance.

 ## Install